-The Sales Growth Rate is a critical metric in financial planning and analysis (FP&A) that measures the percentage increase in sales over a specific period.
-It is essential for businesses to understand their sales growth rate as it provides insights into the company’s performance, market position, and overall financial health.
-This glossary entry will explore the definition, calculation methods, importance, factors influencing sales growth, and its implications for business strategy.
+The Sales Growth Rate's a critical metric in financial planning and analysis (FP&A) that measures the percentage increase in sales over a specific period.
+It’s essential for businesses to understand their sales growth rate because it provides insights into the company’s performance, market position, and overall financial health.

 Definition of Sales Growth Rate